lofstranbjorn/NETN-FAFD/pages/02.platforms/03.units/docs.md

 visible: true
 ---

-Aggregate Units are represented as *NETN_AggregateEntity* HLA object class instances as defined in the *NETN_Aggregate_Entity* FOM Module.
+Aggregate Units are represented as HLA object class instances.

 !
 In HLA 4 (IEEE 1516-201x) object classes can be extended by adding attributes the the existing class.
 !
 In HLA Evolved (IEEE 1516-2010) the attributes were added by subclassing RPR-FOM classes to